 It seems like the more we know about PTSD, the more there is to know.
 While the term PTSD didn’t enter our language until the 1980s, writers since Herodotus have been describing it.
 I’ve talked here before about the various treatments in use now, modalities that range from holistic to pharmaceutical.
 One thing I didn’t mention earlier was hyperbaric oxygen therapy, or HBOT, the application of pure oxygen.

 It’s been known that oxygen promotes healing.
 Hyperbaric treatment for wound therapy has been in use for some time.
 Hyperbaric Oxygen Therapy is being used now to help amputees, many of them injured veterans, heal stumps faster so that they can proceed with rehabilitation.
 Increased oxygen in the blood helps cells repair faster, accelerating healing.
-Patients are placed in hyperbaric chambers where the oxygen content rises from the 21% in the air we breathe, to 100%.
+Patients are placed in hyperbaric chambers where the oxygen content rises from the 21 percent in the air we breathe to 100 percent.
 The standard treatment session is 90 minutes, and a course of therapy could run several weeks.

 HBOT Appears to have a Positive Effect on PTSD and TBI

 An unexpected possible side effect of HBOT has been reported.
 HBOT appears to have a positive effect on PTSD and TBI.
 When you think about it, this makes sense, since TBI is often a result of a concussion, a brain injury.
 Kenneth Governor, New York State’s American Legion Commander, quoted in American Legion News in July last year, said, “There’s growing evidence that a significant number of PTSD and mTBI cases should be treated as medical conditions, not psychiatric conditions.”
 He says a growing number of physicians consider many cases of PTSD as post-concussive syndrome.